Ireland and E-commerce VAT Reforms

 When July 1st, 2021 rolls around.
 VAT Moss will be extended to all business-to-consumer (B2C) services taking place in member states where the supplier is not established.
 This will also apply to intra-Community distance sale of goods and certain domestic supplies of good.
 From July 1st, it will be known as the One-Stop-Shop (OSS).

 Under the reforms, the schemes currently operating and covered by MOSS, the Union and Non-Union scheme shall remain in place but with their scope extended.

-A key point, is that the scope of the non-Union scheme will be extended to all services supplied to consumers that take place in a member state in accordance with the place of supply rules.
+A key point is that the scope of the non-Union scheme will be extended to all services supplied to consumers that take place in a member state in accordance with the place of supply rules.

 What this means, as of July 1st, businesses not established in the EU that supply services to EU consumers will not need to register for VAT in each member state in which their supplies of services take place.
 The VAT due on these supplies can instead be declared and paid in one single member state via the OSS.
-Furthermore, supplier will not be obligated to appoint a tax representative to use the non-Union scheme.
+Furthermore, the supplier will not be obligated to appoint a tax representative to use the non-Union scheme.

 Taxpayers can refer to the detailed guidance released by the EU Commission in September 2020 as well as the new Tax & Duty Manual from the Irish Revenue Commissioners.

 The Commission has released a VAT Explanatory Note focusing on the removal of low-value consignment relief and the OSS changes as well as a Customs Guidance Document.
-This is intended to complement the VAT Explanatory Notes with further clarification and practical examples of formalities, customs rules, and processes applicable to the imports and also the returning of low value e-commerce goods.
+This is intended to complement the VAT Explanatory Notes with further clarification and practical examples of formalities, customs rules, and processes applicable to the imports and also the returning of low-value e-commerce goods.